intojs/color-spotter/README.md

 ## Technologies

 ### Create React App
-I have decided to use Create React App, because it's an out of the box way to build React applications.
+I have decided to use Create React App because it's an out of the box way to build React applications.

 CRA is amazing and supported by Facebook.

 ### Redux
-The application uses an external state management system called Redux and some of it's libraries like React Thunks.
+The application uses an external state management system called Redux and some of its libraries like React Thunks.

 Keeping the state separate allows me to use only functional components.